-After 2 weeks, 38% of the participants in Group 1 and 35% of participants in Group 2 exercised exercised at least once a week.
+After 2 weeks, 38% of the participants in Group 1 and 35% of participants in Group 2 exercised at least once a week.
 But 91% of the participants in Group 3 exercised at least once a week.
 Motivation did not help Group 2, but a plan of when and where to exercise helped Group 3.

-What helps you stay consistent is not motivation but a definite plan containing the time and place for your habits/behavior.
+What helps you stay consistent is not motivation but a definite plan containing the time and place for your habits/ behaviour.
 Without a plan, your mind gets fatigued because it has to make a lot of decisions even if they are small ones.
 5 When you decide to make something a habit it is a decision you make once and you don’t have to make that decision ever again.

-People still fail to form habits in spite of the best laid plans because they don’t stick to a pace they can sustain.
+People still fail to form habits in spite of the best-laid plans because they don’t stick to a pace they can sustain.

 Start Small & Grow Extremely Slowly

 It is common to feel a lot of inspiration that makes us go to the gym and workout to the maximum.
 This is the enemy of consistency which will cause you to burn out and quickly abandon your habits.
 We think we need to put in a lot of effort to make a difference.
 But successful people don’t necessarily put in more work.
 They are just more consistent than others.
 For example, you will have enough words in a year for a book, if you just write 300 words daily.
-Do not let your desires and motivation drive you into trying to fix the whole problem at once, because doing something extremely impressive once or twice is not going to matter if you cannot stick with it in the long term.
-You need to learn how to form a habit with a pace you can sustain using the below three step process:
+Do not let your desires and motivation drive you into trying to fix the whole problem at once because doing something extremely impressive once or twice is not going to matter if you cannot stick with it in the long term.
+You need to learn how to form a habit with a pace you can sustain using the below three-step process: